Title: The Marriage Bet

 'Oh, Harry.'
 Hermione pulled out her wand.
 In a flick, all the glass and liquid disappeared.

 Looking up to see everyone's eyes on him, he muttered the same excuse he heard Dudley's aunt use the last time he caused that to happen.
 Hermione suggested they go refill the missing drinks, and he thanked God for her while she ushered him into the kitchen.

-Obeying her command, he leant against the counter and attempted to calm himself.
+Obeying her command, he leaned against the counter and attempted to calm himself.
 She said yes.
 But she told him they were too young to get married.
 He kept his eyes on the group in the living room, waiting for Ginny to break from them and come into the kitchen.
 To explain herself, or to plead for his forgiveness.
 There were four glasses hovering in front of him before he knew it.
 One of them nudged his hand until he took it.

 'Are you going to take them?'

 He shook his head.
 There was no way he could go back out there.
-It was embarrassing.
+It was too embarrassing.

 'Fine.
 Sulk.'
 She directed the glasses back to the living room.
 'Once you've calmed down, you should join us.'

-After pacing for twenty minutes, he took a deep breath and snuck into the back of the living room.
+After pacing for five minutes, he took a deep breath and snuck into the back of the living room.
 Ron came to join him, and Hermione smiled at them from across the room.
 He felt everyone, except Ginny, glance in his direction at one point or another while he situated himself in the corner chair.

 Her manner confused Harry, because he never saw her to be obvious about her intentions.
 He also had no desire to hear Mark's answer to that question, because he was sure, it had something to do with sex.
 Since Ginny and he never got that far in their relationship, the last thing he wanted to hear was how quickly she jumped at the chance with someone else.